 This unique challenge involves giving your students a variety of materials to work with.
 You can make them all available or limit the amount they can choose.
-Then, once they’ve made their choice, give them a certain amount of time to use what they picked to make a catapult.
+Then, once they’ve made their choice, please give them time to use what they picked to make a catapult.
 Have them test their catapults accuracy and power.

 Hurricane STEM Challenge (Carly & Adam)

 What better way to see how hurricanes work than to challenge your middle schooler to make one.
 This project will teach your students how to build a hurricane-proof home and they’ll be able to test for durability.

 STEM Challenges for Kids Who Love Games (Student Savvy)

 If you have a student who loves games, they will love these ideas by Student Savvy.
 There are many choices: Code a Video Game, Make a Pinball Machine, Foosball Table Challenge, and more.
 You’ll fund a fun stem challenge for older kids and younger kids too!

 A Week of STEM Challenges (The Ardent Teacher)

 Easily add STEM learning to your lesson plans with this week’s worth of STEM challenges.
 You’ll find a stem activity for each day.

 Middle school children will learn how to build a tower with newspapers, make an army man launcher, and more.
 The best part is that you’ll most likely have many supplies necessary to complete the challenges.
 (Think craft sticks, ice cream, and pipe cleaners.)

 So no need to worry about spending any extra money.